-Victoria Square as it exists today is highly valued.
-Keeping the core design, that includes the recognisable landscape characteristics and sense of place it provides the people of Christchurch, is of the utmost importance.
+Victoria Square is highly valued as it exists today.
+Keeping the award winning design from 1989, including the recognisable landscape characteristics and sense of place it provides the people of Christchurch, is of the utmost importance.

-Recent community public participation and feedback has provided results that have guided the development of this Victoria Square Draft Restoration Plan.
-The process has been undertaken in collaboration with strategic project partners, Christchurch City Council, Te Rūnanga o Ngāi Tahu and the Canterbury Earthquake Recovery Authority.
+Recent public participation and community feedback provided insights that guided the development of this Victoria Square Restoration Plan.
+The process was undertaken in collaboration with strategic project partners; Christchurch City Council, Te Rūnanga o Ngāi Tahu and the Canterbury Earthquake Recovery Authority.

-Development of the concept design principles and objectives have undergone discussion and review with the Victoria Square Community Reference Group and representatives from strategic project partner organisations.
-These discussions have been supportive of the overarching principles and their relationship to the overall Te Papa Ōtākaro/Avon River Precinct project.
+Development of the concept design principles and objectives underwent discussion and review with the Victoria Square Community Reference Group and representatives from strategic project partner organisations.
+These discussions supported the overarching principles and their relationship to the overall Te Papa Ōtākaro/Avon River Precinct project.

-The formation of the design objectives are based on public feedback.
-They have guided and informed the proposed draft future design outcomes.
-Priorities were to retain Victoria Square's natural green environment, with an emphasis on relaxing and enjoying it with friends and whānau; provide pedestrian access to and from the city; and acknowledge the past with a balanced and visible representation of Te Rūnanga o Ngāi Tahu.
+The design objectives have been formed based on public feedback.
+They have guided and informed the design outcomes.
+The priorities were to retain Victoria Square's natural green environment, with an emphasis on relaxing and enjoying it with friends and whānau; provide pedestrian access to and from the city; and acknowledge the past with a balanced and visible representation of Te Rūnanga o Ngāi Tahu.

-There was also moderate support for some community events and festivals, especially those that have been held in the past, as well as temporary art and performances.
-There was limited support for uses that were commercial in nature, such as markets or cafés.
+There was also moderate support for some community events and festivals, especially those that have been held in the past, and temporary art and performances.
+There was limited support for commercial uses, such as markets or cafés.
 Other design priorities include achieving accessibility requirements, safety standards, and managing current and future asset conditions within Victoria Square.

-The result of the community public participation process is this Victoria Square Draft Restoration Plan.
+The result of the community public participation process is this Victoria Square Restoration Plan.
 It supports community desires to retain existing character and features, integrate new elements, make appropriate repairs, and build upon existing themes and the vision for shared cultural histories.